 The DCTF also includes nonvoting representatives from CDFW and California Sea Grant.
 Two nonvoting (2) members representing CDFW are appointed by CDFW.
 One nonvoting (1) representative of University of California Sea Grant is appointed by University of California Sea Grant.

 Upcoming DCTF meeting materials, or the most recent DCTF meeting materials, are listed below.
 All previous DCTF meetings and materials are archived here.

-- Proposed Regulations: Lost or Abandoned Dungeness Crab Trap Gear Retrieval Program
+- Lost or Abandoned Commercial Dungeness Crab Trap Gear Retrieval Permit (PDF Form)

 DCTF EXECUTIVE COMMITTEE MEETINGS